-We cannot begin reviewing your application until we have received all of the required parts:
+We will begin to review your application when we have received all of the following required parts:

 - School Report with Official Transcript

 - International Certification of Finances (this and its supporting documents should be emailed to email@example.com)

 - Results of either the SAT or ACT